skarapost/EVLib/README.md

 ## Main Functions

 ### Charging:
 There are 2 types of charging depending on the charging time, namely the fast and the slow charging.
 The execution of a charging event requires first the pre-processing phase where a quest for an empty charger and available energy is performed.
-If the pre-processing phase is successful, the execution phase begins.
+If the pre-processing phase is successful, the execution phase can be run.

 ### DisCharging:
 Similarly to a charging event, a discharging event first demands the pre-processing phase where a quest for an empty dis-charger is made.
-If this phase is successful then the execution begins.
+If this phase is successful then the execution can be run.

 ### Battery Exchange:
 The pre-processing phase requires for a battery with enough range to be available in the charging station.
 If such a battery is found, the execution function can be called and the battery is swapped into the EV.